nirae/42_slot_checker/README.md

 :warning: Don't forget to talk to your bot one first time :warning:

-You need the `token` of your bot, and **your** `chat_id`
+You need the `token` of your bot, and **your** `chat_id` To find your `chat_id`, initiate a conversation with the telegram bot @chatid_echo_bot

 ## Debug

 Set the environment variable `SLOT_CHECKER_DEBUG` to get more detailed logs.

 You can also use your slot page instead of a project slot page by choosing `debug_my_slots` in the `projects` option in the yaml configuration file.
 You just have to add some slots et you will see your slots to debug
+To get more detailed logs:
+- with docker: set the environment variable `SLOT_CHECKER_DEBUG` in the docker-compose.yml
+- without docker: run the slot_checker with its --verbose option.

+Moreover, your slot page instead of a project slot page.
+You just have to add some slots and you will see your slots to debug

 ## TODO

 - [] add discord on senders
 - [x] log every x minutes the bot is alive
+- [] custom header with referer, user-agent...